Climate Change Colloquy Series

-The series continues with a more detailed look at the Climate Change crisis itself - how we got here, the current status and how to move fiercely toward a resolution of the core issues.
-This phase will start with a weekend on-line set of keynote speakers, followed by sessions every couple of weeks through the winter.
+Starting Sunday November 15, 2020, the series continued with a more detailed look at the Climate Change crisis itself - how we got here, the current status, and how to move fiercely toward a resolution of the core issues.

 Professor Richard Gammon